 Dr. Brett Wells and his team are pleased to offer a wide variety of services so that you don’t have to travel around to different specialists.
 This alone can save you so much time throughout your busy day!
 From cleanings, CEREC same day crowns and preventative care to cosmetic dentistry and sedation, we cover it all.

 Some of the most common dental emergencies we treat include broken teeth, cracked teeth, broken jaws, and severe toothaches.
 Since we offer same day emergency appointments, you can enjoy the peace of mind of knowing that you have access to quick care in the event that a dental emergency does arise.
-If you happen to have a tooth knocked out of place and you need a quick fix, do not hesitate to contact Wells Family Dentistry as soon as possible.
-You will not want to let this issue escalate by not addressing it for several hour or several days as this can only adversely affect your mouth.
+If you happen to have a tooth knocked out of place and you need a quick fix, do not hesitate to contact Wells Family Dental Group as soon as possible.
+You will not want to let this issue escalate by not addressing it for several hours or several days as this can only adversely affect your mouth.

-Whether you are seeking immediate care for an emergency root canal, need a tooth pulled because the root is exposed or simply need the piece of mind to stop worrying about a chipped town, Wells Family Dental Group has a team of dental professionals that can calm your nerves.
+Whether you are seeking immediate care for an emergency root canal, need a tooth pulled because the root is exposed or simply need the peace of mind to stop worrying about a chipped town, Wells Family Dental Group has a team of dental professionals that can calm your nerves.
 It is very challenging to perform at a high level in your current occupation when your every thought is on the health of your teeth.
 As a dental group that has assisted thousands in dental emergencies, allow us to ease your mental and physical pain.

 Our friend Brian Levitin, a renowned Lakewood, Colorado emergency dentist likes to say, “emergencies happen but prevention is the way to keep your teeth healthy.”
 We are here for you during an emergency, but remember to get those bi-yearly dental checkups to make certain you are free of cavities, loose crowns or exposed roots.

 Convenient Office Hours